Lorna's journey to becoming a Maternity Nurse

 Lorna Paton completed her Postnatal Maternity Nurse Training with us in 2015.
 Read our short Q&A session with her to see where she was coming from, what she was looking for, and how the placement scheme helped her achieve her goals!

 What is your background?

 I knew from a young age that I wanted to work with children so when I was 16 I completed a HNC in childcare and started working in private nurseries.
 From there I went on to be a nanny in Italy.
 While I was there the mum had a new baby and hired a maternity nurse.
 That’s when I realized I wanted to become a maternity nurse.
 When I moved back to the UK I completed the Maternity Nurse Training course with Babyem.

 When did you complete the Babyem Maternity Nurse Training?

 Tell us about the placement you completed with us…

 I completed a newborn twin placement with Babyem.
 I had a lot of experience with twins from Nanning so I was looking forward to the new role and putting my new knowledge to the test with the babies.
 I worked 24 hours/6 days and this enabled me to implement sleep and feeding routines.
 While nerve wracking whilst implementing the new routine with two babies, it was equally as rewarding when everything fell into place.
-I encouraged the mum with breastfeeding and helped her with her milk supple and storage of milk.
+I encouraged the mum with breastfeeding and helped her with her milk supply and storage of milk.
 I would also do the babies laundry and all the sterilising,

 Did the placement develop into something more and if yes, how so?